melodysdreamj/onelink2/github/melodysdreamj/test.md

         - "automatic response1"
         - "automatic response2"
       targetTerminalID: "project2_terminal"  # Terminal instance ID to receive the automatic input.
 If left blank, it targets the current instance.
+    - triggerString: "specific string pattern2"  # String pattern to trigger the input
+      inputStrings:                              # Array of automatic responses for the specified pattern
+        - "automatic response3"
+        - "automatic response4"
+      targetTerminalID:  # Terminal instance ID to receive the automatic input.
+If left blank, it targets the current instance.